webrecorder/browsertrix/docs/user-guide/overview.md

-# Org Overview
+# View Usage Stats and Quotas

-The overview page delivers key statistics about the organization's resource usage.
-It also lets users create crawl workflows, uploaded archived items, collections, and browser profiles through the _Create New ..._ button.
+The **Overview** dashboard delivers key statistics about the org's resource usage.
+You can also create crawl workflows, upload archived items, create collections, and create browser profiles through the _Create New ..._ shortcut.

 ## Storage